josephliao73/strip-packing-visualization/README.md

 - `packing_lib/`: small Python helper package metadata
 - `algorithms/`: sample inputs, outputs, and example scripts

-## What the App Does
+## What it does

-The interface supports four main workflows:
+The interface supports these main workflows:

-1. Create a bin-packing instance manually and export it as normalized JSON.
+- create a bin-packing instance manually and export it as normalized JSON
-2. Import an existing input file and edit it in the UI.
+- import an existing input file and edit it in the UI
-3. Run custom algorithm code from the built-in editor and visualize the result.
+- run custom algorithm code from the built-in editor and visualize the result
-4. Import an algorithm output JSON directly and inspect or adjust the layout.
+- import an algorithm output JSON directly and inspect or adjust the layout

 It also supports: